vhong000/sliceline/README.md

 In `sliceline` folder
 1. Run `npm run build` to create build folder
+2. Run 'source /venv/bin/activate' to load the enviroment
-2. Run `python manage.py runserver`
+3. Run `python manage.py runserver`
-3. Click on the development server link and app should be loaded in browser.
+4. Click on the development server link and app should be loaded in browser.

 ## Git commands